Our mobile applications, advanced algorithms, and consolidated reporting allow you to get a bird’s eye view of your customers’ inventory.

 The 3PL industry is highly competitive, and one of its main problems is the high fixed costs from logistics in-sourcing.
 By offering dynamic pricing to clients, you can efficiently cut in-sourcing costs for clients and draw them to your business.

 Dynamic pricing should be based on different criteria for different industries, and that criteria should be priced at scale for different company sizes.
-Logiwa’s 3PL Software offers advanced and flexible billing functionality that is capable of managing all pricing aspects of client contracts including billing periods.
+Logiwa’s 3PL warehouse management system offers advanced and flexible billing functionality that is capable of managing all pricing aspects of client contracts including billing periods.

 Start managing your inventory and fulfilling your clients' orders right away with easy and effortless setup.
-Logiwa 3PL WMS offers exactly what “new age B2C fulfillment” businesses need – nothing more, nothing less.
+Logiwa 3PL Software offers exactly what “new age B2C fulfillment” businesses need – nothing more, nothing less.

 We offer advanced warehousing functionality , seamless order management and expertise for inventory management tailored to you.